 Recommendation: It is recommended that at such time as the PRPs and Characterisation Reports are updated that the information contained within the submissions received be incorporated and considered, where not already included.
+It is also recommended that DoEHLG make the submissions available to the EPA and request them to take the matters raised into consideration when finalising the licence applications.
+DoEHLG should also take the submissions into consideration when assessing future investment requirements at these wastewater treatment plants.

 The competent authority for the PRPs, the Department of the Environment, Heritage and Local Government, has committed to reviewing baseline data sources, including the submissions received, at such time as the PRPs and Characterisation Reports are reviewed.
-Text has been added to the PRPs to ensure that this review is carried out.
+Any relevant amendments will be made if detailed consideration warrants such change.